 Back to Top

 ¶1.
-Then King Darius made a decree, and search was made in the house of archives, among the treasure houses there in Babylon.
+Then Darius the king made a decree, and search was made in the house of records, where the treasures were laid up in Babylon.

-2. And in Achmetha, the fortress that is in the province of Media, one scroll was found with this record written on it:
+2. And in Achmetha, in the fortress which is in the province of Media, one scroll was found with this record written on it:

-4.with three layers of great stones and one layer of new timber.
-Let the expense be paid from the treasury of the king.
+4.with three layers of great stones and one layer of new timber, and let the expense be paid from the house of the king.

-5.And also, the vessels of the house of God, which are of gold and silver, which Nebuchadnezzar took out of the temple that is in Jerusalem and brought to Babylon, be restored and brought back to the temple that is in Jerusalem, each to its place, and deposit them in the house of God.
+5.And also, let the vessels of the church of God which are of gold and silver, which Nebuchadnezzar took out of the temple that is in Jerusalem and brought to Babylon, be restored and brought back to the temple that is in Jerusalem, each to its place, and deposit them in the church of God.”

-8.And so, I make this decree regarding what you shall do for these elders of the Jews for the rebuilding of this house of God.
-From out of the king’s treasury, out of the tribute of the province from beyond the River, the cost is to be paid in full to these men, without ceasing.
+8.Moreover, I make a decree regarding what you shall do for these elders of the Jews for the rebuilding of this church of God.
+From the king’s goods, the tribute from beyond the River, the expense is to be paid diligently to these men, without ceasing.

-9.And what things are needed, young bulls, and rams, and sheep for burnt offerings to the God of heaven, wheat, salt, wine, and oil, as the priests need which are at Jerusalem, let that be given to them day by day, without ceasing
+9.And what things are needed, young bulls, and rams, and sheep for burnt offerings to the God of heaven, wheat, salt, wine, and oil, according to what the priests who are at Jerusalem say, let it be given to them day by day, without fail,

-10.so that they can offer sacrifices of pleasing aroma to God of heaven, and pray for the life of the king and his sons.
+10.so that there may be offerings of sacrifices, a placating aroma for the God of heaven, and prayers for the life of the King and his sons.

-11.And I also make a decree that if any man alters this word, a beam of wood shall be pulled out of his house, and he shall be impaled upon it, and his house shall be made a dunghill because of this.
+11.And I also make a decree that if any man alters this edict, let timber be pulled out of his house and, being raised up, let him be impaled upon it; and let his house be made a dunghill for this.

-12.And may the God that hath caused his name to dwell there overthrow any king or people that shall put forth a hand to alter this, or to destroy this house of God which is in Jerusalem.
-I Darius make a decree; let it be done with all diligence.”
+12.And may the God who has caused his name to dwell there overthrow any king or people who shall put forth their hand to alter this in order to destroy this church of God which is in Jerusalem.
+I, Darius, have made a decree; let it be done diligently!”

-13. Then Tattenai governor of the region beyond the River, Shethar-bozenai, and their colleagues diligently carried out what King Darius had ordered.
+¶13.
+Then, Tattenai the governor beyond the River, Shethar-bozenai, and their colleagues, because of what King Darius had sent, did so diligently.

-14. And the elders of the Jews built and prospered according to the prophesying of Haggai the prophet and Zechariah the son of Iddo.
-And they built and finished at the command of the God of Israel and by the command of Cyrus and Darius and Artaxerxes, king of Persia.
+14. And the elders of the Jews built and prospered, according to the prophesying of Haggai the prophet and Zechariah bar-Iddo.
+And they built and finished by the decree of the God of Israel and by the decree of Cyrus and Darius and Artahshasta, king of Persia.

-15. And this house was finished on the third day of the month of Adar, in the sixth year of the reign of Darius the king.
+15. And the church was finished on the third day of the month of Adar in the sixth year of the reign of Darius the king.

 ¶16.
-And the sons of Israel, the priests and the Levites, and the rest of the returned sons of the exiles, celebrated the dedication of this house of God with joy.
+And the children of Israel, the priests, the Levites, and the rest from the exile, celebrated the dedication of the church of God with joy.

-17. And they offered for the dedication of this house of God a hundred bullocks, two hundred rams, four hundred lambs; a sin-offering for all Israel: twelve male goats, according to the number of the tribes of Israel.
+17. And they offered for the dedication of the church of God a hundred bullocks, two hundred rams, four hundred lambs, and twelve male goats, according to the number of the tribes of Israel, for a sin-offering for all Israel.

 18. And they set the priests in their divisions and the Levites in their courses over the service of God in Jerusalem, as it is written in the book of Moses.

 ¶19.
-And the sons of the exiles kept the Passover on the fourteenth day of the first month.
+And those from the exile kept the Passover on the fourteenth day of the first month.

-20. For the priests and the Levites had purified themselves together – all of them were pure.
-And they killed the passover lamb for all the sons of the exiles, for their brothers, the priests, and for themselves.
+20. For the priests and the Levites had purified themselves as one – all of them were pure.
+And they slaughtered the Passover for all the children of the exile, for their brothers the priests, and for themselves.

-21. And the sons of Israel ate, which had returned from captivity, and all who had joined them and had separated himself from the uncleanness of the peoples of the land, to worship Jehovah, the God of Israel.
+21. And the children of Israel who had returned from captivity ate, with all who had separated themselves from the uncleanness of the peoples of the land to seek Jehovah, the God of Israel.

-22. And they kept the feast of unleavened bread seven days with joy; for Jehovah had made them glad by turning the heart of the king of Assyria to them, so that he their hands in the work of the house of God, the God of Israel.
+22. And they kept the Feast of Unleavened Bread seven days with joy, for Jehovah had made them glad, for He had turned the heart of the king of Assyria toward them to strengthen their hands in the work of the church of God, the God of Israel.

 Ezra 7